 No prior convictions

 The Bright-line Standard of “no felonies” can lead to bias profiling that only causes more harm.
 They won’t keep out violent criminals and can cause unintentional discrimination.
 Instead of creating solid rules with the good intention of safe keeping, consider the Bright-line Rule replacement.

 Using objective information with an objective perspective can be hard but is the best way to prevent lawsuits and other damages.
 Those who review screening reports should be trained to use careful reasoning and factual information.
 While remaining completely non-bias can be difficult, we have assembled an infographic to for some guidance.

 First impressions can be one of the strongest factors in how we view people.
 As someone who views tenant screening reports, first impressions should be the last thing considered.
 Read here for guidance on tenant screening.

-How do you in your screening?
+How do you stay objective in your screening?